 If such behavior is observed, contact the vets.

 Anxiety issues are usually cured by themselves over time.
-But, in case you notice a prolonged behavior deterioration in your dog, it’s most likely a mental disorder.
+But, if you notice a prolonged behavior deterioration in your dog, it’s most likely a mental disorder.

 This can be attributed to prolonged depression, sickness, dizziness, or seizures.
 In such cases, contact the veterinarians immediately.

-Answer: Not really, it’s actually a very useful training.
+Not really; it’s beneficial training.
 Crating utilizes your dog’s tendency to live in a den.
-Many dogs actually enjoy staying in crates.
+Many dogs enjoy staying in crates.
 This gives them a sense of safety, and they stop making dens elsewhere.

-Answer: Dogs do not enjoy the smell of bitter apple, citrus, hot pepper.
-Spray the essence of these flavors to your furniture to keep dogs from scratching them.
+Dogs do not enjoy the smell of bitter apples, citrus, or hot pepper.
+Spray the essence of these flavors on your furniture to keep dogs from scratching them.

-Answer: Yes, chihuahuas are known to be destructive breeds.
+Yes, chihuahuas are known to be dangerous breeds.
 So they are very likely to scratch your couches.
-Sometimes, experienced trainers are needed to stop chihuahuas from damaging your beloved couch.
+Sometimes, experienced trainers are needed to stop chihuahuas from damaging your beloved sofa.